castle2668/astro-blog/src/content/blog/2024-10-23-max-stock-profit.md

 ---
-title: "[Algorithms] Max Stock Profit"
+title: '[Algorithms] Max Stock Profit'
-excerpt: "In this article, we’ll walk through the Max Stock Profit algorithm, which helps determine the maximum profit achievable from buying and selling a stock in a single day based on its changing prices.
-This common algorithm problem often appears in technical interviews and requires a mix of array handling and optimization techniques."
+excerpt: 'In this article, we’ll walk through the Max Stock Profit algorithm, which helps determine the maximum profit achievable from buying and selling a stock in a single day based on its changing prices.
+This common algorithm problem often appears in technical interviews and requires a mix of array handling and optimization techniques.'
-tags: ["algorithms", "javascript"]
+tags: ['algorithms', 'javascript']
 date: 2024-10-23
-author: "Sean Huang"
+author: 'Sean Huang'
-image: "javascript.png"
+image: 'javascript.png'
 slug: 2024-10-23-max-stock-profit
 ---